Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs: Future directions

-We saw similar identities for the $\HH^{\{k_i\}}_{I,J}$ reduced correlators in 6d (2,0) theories in Subsection \ref{6dreducedblocks}. \item Superconformal representation theory dictates that among the new multiplets appearing at $\EE=3$, one long multiplet and one semi-short multiplet will not have a block in the $[2m,0]$ channel, so the reduced blocks for these multiplets must satisfy
+Assuming reduced blocks for $\TT^{\{k_i\}}_{1,0}$, and $\TT^{\{k_i\}}_{0,1}$ involve a combination of ordinary conformal blocks (which obey a simple relation under $1\leftrightarrow2$ crossing), this relation halves the number of reduced blocks one needs to determine, especially when $k_i=3$.
+We saw similar identities for the $\HH^{\{k_i\}}_{I,J}$ reduced correlators in 6d in Subsection \ref{6dreducedblocks}. \item Superconformal representation theory dictates that among the new multiplets appearing at $\EE=3$, one long multiplet and one semi-short multiplet will not have a block in the $[2m,0]$ channel, so the reduced blocks for these multiplets must satisfy

 Such multiplets instead have a single block in the second highest $[2(m-1),2]$ channel, which simplifies due to Equation \eqref{eq:E3constraint}. \item Finally, we notice that